L1meSn0w/LuaUnlocker/README.md

-# Note: No longer works as of patch 8.3 on PTR
+# Note: requires windows 10 build 1903 or higher, if you use other versions of windows then revert the fix applied below from Wildstar

 # Wow Lua Unlocker
 World of Warcraft Lua Unlocker for Live WoW 7.x to 8.x and Classic<br>